swiftcicd/swift-cicd/README.md

 }
 ```

 If your action makes any changes to the system, it's good practice to implement the `cleanUp` method to revert those changes.
-SwiftCI will call your action's `cleanUp` method before it exits and after the main action finishes, either because of a successful run or an error.
+SwiftCICD will call your action's `cleanUp` method before it exits and after the main action finishes, either because of a successful run or an error.
 Actions will be be cleaned up in first-in-last-out order.
 The `cleanUp` method is optional, but again, it's good practice to clean up after your action if it makes any changes to the system.

 ```swift
 struct CreateFile: Action {